AnthonyByansi/ElastiCore/README.md

 ## 📞 Contact

-Have questions or suggestions?
-Feel free to reach out to us at contact@elasticore.io.
+> Have questions or suggestions?
+Feel free to reach out to us at contact@elasticore.io.(In Review)

 Let's build the future of data processing together! 🌟